 The Returner’s partner is by far the toughest position to play on the doubles court.
 The other three players all get to hit the ball before they do.
-The Returner’s Partner will oftentimes be reacting to what somebody else has done instead of doing the attacking themselves.
+The Returner’s Partner will often be reacting to what somebody else has done instead of attacking themselves.

 When the server is hitting their 1st serve, it is imperative to be neutral to defensive with mindset and positioning.
-A quality first serve will definitely pressure the returner and most likely bring the Server’s Partner into play.
+A quality first serve will pressure the returner and bring the Server’s Partner into play.

 So, let’s take a look at the following scenario and pinpoint why the serving team won the point.

 Herbert is serving and his partner, Mahut, is at the net.
 Peers is returning, and his partner, Polasek, is positioned INSIDE the service box.

 This is where the percentages immediately drop for the returning team to win the point – even before the first serve has been hit.
 Polasek is standing in an extremely aggressive position with two feet inside the service line.
 That’s more acceptable when facing a second serve, but it’s really rolling the dice against a first serve.

 If this first serve goes in and Peers is under pressure, Mahut will be swarming the net and looking to put the ball right at Polasek because he won’t have enough time to react to hit the ball back over the net.

 Herbert makes a quality first serve out wide to Peers.
 Now, Peers possesses an excellent backhand return, but look how his feet are together on this occasion, and he is reaching for the ball.

 He has a tough shot.
 How do we know?
 Look at Mahut at the net.
 He is picking up on all the same signs and knows it’s really tough for Peers to beat him down the line.
 So he is cutting to the middle of the court early to go and put the ball away.